msampaio/musicontour/docs/contour-operations.rst

 ------------------

-A numeric measure for similarity between csegs with the same cardinality.
+A numeric measure for similarity between csegs with the same :term:`cardinality <Cardinality>`.
 It varies from 0 to 1, representing minimum to maximum similarity.
 Each specific position of comparison matrix superior triangle of one contour segment is compared with the corresponding position in the other contour segment.
 The similarity value is given by the quotient between sum of similar content positions and total of positions.

 .. image:: figs/superior_triangle.png

-For instance, these two contour segments, < 0 3 1 2 > and < 0 2 1 3 >
+For instance, these two contour segments, ``< 0 3 1 2 >`` and ``< 0 2
-differ in comparison matrix superior triangle only in one position (marked in figure).
+1 3 >`` differ in comparison matrix superior triangle only in one position (marked in figure).
 Five of six positions have the same value in both segments.
 Thus, contour similarity is 5/6, or 0.83.

 .. |VLCM| replace:: Villa-Lobos Contour Module